TynanSylvester/TyD/Proposal - patches.md

 After you select a set of nodes, you want to transform it somehow.
 These are the operations that can change the selected node.

-* `> NEW_VALUE`: Replace all selected nodes' values with `NEW_VALUE`.
+* `: NEW_VALUE`: Replace all selected nodes' values with `NEW_VALUE`.
 Value can be a string, null, table, or list, so this operation can change the selected nodes to a new type of node.
+Note that if the original node is absent, nothing will be selected, so this will do nothing.
 * `^ NEW_NODE`: Insert `NEW_NODE` before all selected nodes, as a child of its parent.
 * `~`: Delete selected nodes.

 ### Basic patch examples

     # Select all nodes named "PlantDef", and change their children named "flammability" to have a value of 0.85
-    @PlantDef/flammability > 0.85
+    @PlantDef/flammability : 0.85

     # Select all nodes named PlantDef with child string "id" of value "Wheat" and replace their "growSpeed" values
-    @PlantDef & @id="Wheat"/growSpeed > 5
+    @PlantDef & @id="Wheat"/growSpeed : 5

     # Select the second of all Goblins' attacks and change their labels to "Crush face"
-    @Goblin/attacks/1/label > "Crush face"
+    @Goblin/attacks/1/label : "Crush face"

     # Select any of any Goblins' attacks which have the label "Facecrush", and change their labels to "Crush face"
-    @Goblin/attacks/@label="Facecrush"/label > "Crush face"
+    @Goblin/attacks/@label="Facecrush"/label : "Crush face"

     @Goblin/attacks/0  ^ {...}  # Insert new node before index 0 (the first entry)
     @Goblin/attacks/-0 ^ {...}  # Insert new node before index -0 (after the last entry).
 New value ends up at the end